The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 Don't go away.

-Yes, ladies and gentlemen, it's true story.
+Yes, ladies and gentlemen, it's a true story.

-San Francisco is having trouble authorizing new bike lanes because they might cause pollution, and the guy in charge of this or being blamed for it is Rob Anderson.
+And the guy in charge of this or being blamed for it is Rob Anderson.

-He's 65 years old, and he says that urban bicycle boosting could actually be bad for the environment, which has put the brakes on everything from new bike lanes to bike racks, because the city now is working on an environmental impact report.
+He's 65 years old, and he says that urban bicycle boosting could actually be bad for the environment, which has put the brakes on everything from new bike lanes to bike racks because the city now is working on an environmental impact report.

-Mr. Anderson disagrees, cars always will vastly outnumber bikes he reasons, so allotting more street space to cyclists will just cause more traffic jams, more idling, and more pollution.
+So allotting more street space to cyclists will just cause more traffic jams, more idling, and more pollution.

 Anderson says the city's been blinded by political correctness.